1abhishekpandey/outdated-pod-detection-ios/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**

-1. A clear and concise description of what the bug is.
+1. A clear and concise description of what the bug is
 2. Share the event payload
 3. Minimal viable example to reproduce the issue
-4. Is the SDK being initialised and/or events being made in a coroutine or thread, other than the main thread?
+4. Is the SDK being initialised and/or events being made in a coroutine or thread, other than the main thread
-5. Is the issue occurring for a particular device model and/or OS version.
+5. Is the issue occurring for a particular device model and/or OS version
 6. Stack trace of the issue
 7. From when the issue started

+**To Reproduce**
+Steps to reproduce the behavior:

+1. Initialise iOS SDK
+2. Make calls '....'
+3. See error

 **Screenshots**
 If applicable, add screenshots to help explain your problem.